What is an Earthquake?

 Earthquakes are measured by the amount of force or energy they produced.
-This done through Richter scale.
+This is done through the Richter scale.
 This tool was developed by Charles F. Richter of the California Institute of Technology.
-Many times you must have heard or read about this tool in news or internet.
-Richter scale uses the information produced through seismograph to calculate the magnitude of the earthquake.
+Many times you must have heard or read about this tool in the news or the internet.
+The Richter scale uses the information produced through seismograph to calculate the magnitude of the earthquake.

-Till date, scientists have not been able to predict earthquakes.
-Many modern techniques have been used, unfortunately none of them has worked.
-Is any such toll is built to predict earthquakes, many lives could be saved in future.
+To date, scientists have not been able to predict earthquakes.
+Many modern techniques have been used, unfortunately, none of them has worked.
+If any such toll is built to predict earthquakes, many lives could be saved in the future.

 The only thing that you can do is to educate yourself about earthquake management and be vigilant in times of disasters.
 You can also do precautionary measures by buying properties that are not located in known earthquake-prone areas or fault lines.
 The occurrence of earthquakes can happen anytime and we will never be ready for it and the imminent danger it brings.
 But with earthquake preparedness measures and awareness, it can make you alert and quick in making sound decisions in times of danger.